quicwg/base-drafts/draft-ietf-quic-http.md

 Error codes need to be defined for HTTP/2 and HTTP/3 separately.
 See
 {{iana-error-codes}}.

-### Mapping Between HTTP/2 and HTTP/3 Errors
+### Mapping between HTTP/2 and HTTP/3 Errors

 An intermediary that converts between HTTP/2 and HTTP/3 may encounter error conditions from either upstream.
-It is useful to communicate the occurrence of error to the downstream but error codes largely reflect connection-local problems that generally do not make sense to propagate.
+It is useful to communicate the occurrence of errors to the downstream, but error codes largely reflect connection-local problems that generally do not make sense to propagate.

 An intermediary that encounters an error from an upstream origin can indicate